georgebabarus/magento-filesystem-extension/docs/source/introduction.rst

     * deliver static file public or privately
     * built in Content delivery network (CDN)

-With this idea in mind you can identify some advantages for using it in e-commerce website for storing images and video for products, categories or CMS pages.
-Storing private content like downloadable products could be covered.
+With this idea in mind you can identify some advantages for using it in e-commerce websites for storing images and video for products, categories or CMS pages.
+Storing private content like downloadable products could be also covered.

-For some advanced setups all static files could be saved in object storage service, check the plans for Magento headless platform.
+`Read more about Magento 2 headless implementation. <https://magento.com/blog/best-practices/future-headless/>`_

 Use cases
 =========